miracle-wm-org/miracle-wm/README.md

 > **Warning**: This project is a work in progress.
 Only use if you are willing to encounter
 > some paper cuts along the way.
 If you are willing to lend your time to find/fix bugs
-> or submit proposals for new feature, it is greatly appreciated.
+> or submit proposals for new features, it is greatly appreciated.

 # About
 **miracle** is a wayland tiling window manager based on [Mir](https://github.com/MirServer/mir).
 The tiling features